github/backup-utils/docs/incremental-mysql-backups-and-restores.md

 ### Previous cycles

 To ensure there is a rolling window of mySQL backups, incremental MySQL backups from the cycle before the current one are kept.
 Those snapshots are pre-pended with `inc_previous`.
-To perform a restore from there, just use the full directory name for the snapshot id.
+To perform a restore from there, just use the full directory name for the snapshot ID.